Graham91/NBASportsCenter/README.md

 * Currently testing out different free news API's so you can read up on your faovrite team and Player.
 Both of these will get there own application box.

+* I have the Entire site set up to adjust to the five colors offer by Jpeg.js.
+I would like to create a color preferences pages where you can select which color goes where in the design.
+I would then save this information in the user database.

-### Link to the Live Project on Heroku: https://not-reddit-seenit.herokuapp.com/
+### Link to the Live Project on Heroku: https://nbasportscenter.herokuapp.com/